 Since emotion drives everything we do, then being driven is the constant pleasure running through life

 Life is pleasure.
 Even something as simple as picking up a glass of water is pleasurable on some level.
-Having the thought, "I want water" is pleasing.
+Having the thought, “I want water” is pleasing.
 Determining to satisfy that urge is pleasing.
 The locomotion of the body that goes to the kitchen is pleasant.
-Swinging the cabinet door open, rifling one's fingers for a glass, and then gripping it are all kinesthetically satisfying.
-If one is tired or has shoulder pain, then at the very least, the promise of simple achievement is the pleasure.
+Swinging the cabinet door open, rifling one’s fingers for a glass, and then gripping it are all kinesthetically satisfying.
+If one is tired or has shoulder pain, then at the very least, the promise of accomplishment is pleasure.

 Since many negative distortions are inherited, it's possible that cognitive therapy could take multiple generations to work

 It's possible that cognitive therapy may take multiple generations to work.
 Here we define cognitive therapy broadly as the process by which your worldview gets adjusted to more realistic/optimistic interpretations of the world.
 Without deliberate sessions with a therapist spread over six months, there are still natural forces designed to give you undistorted thinking.